dariovas/dai-lab-http-infrastructure/README.md

 Moreover, it can also ensures that multiple servers can be accessed through the same URL.

-### How does it work
-When a request is sent to the domain "localhost", it will be handled by the reverse proxy.

-It relays the requests to the router which is responsible for this domain.
-Then, this same router relays the request to the correct service, for example to the API server.

-To configure this behavior, some rules have been implemented.

-All requests to localhost domain will go to the static web server, but if we add the prefix "/api", it will be forwarded to the API Server.

-Then, on the service, the port on which the service responds to has been set.

 ### Dashboard Traefix
 Traefik provides a dashboard on which we can found the different routers and services configured.